Dexter-KBD/totem_choc_v2/README.md

 If you don’t like them, you can remove them yourself in Fusion 360 before placing your order.

+The recommended diameter for the anti-slip bumpons is 8 mm.

 <img src="https://github.com/Dexter-KBD/totem_choc_v2/blob/main/Image/IMG_1003.JPEG?raw=true" width="600" alt="Totem image">